casper-network/docs/source/docs/casper/developers/dapps/signer-integration.md

 });
 ```

-The variable `msg` shown above contains event information specific to the event such as `isConnected` `isUnlocked` and the active public key.
+The variable `msg` shown above contains event information specific to the event, such as `isConnected`, `isUnlocked`, and the active public key.

 There are a few different events you may listen to: